alvinye9/Purdue-AI-Racing-Simulator/docs/GettingStarted/SetupUnityProject/index.md

     - Click the `Open` button
 ![](image_6.png)

-    - Navigate the directory where the AWSIM repository was cloned to
+    - Navigate the directory where the PAIRSIM repository was cloned to
 ![](image_7.png)

     - The project should be added to `Projects` tab in Unity Hub.
 To launch the project in Unity Editor simply click the `Purdue-AI-Racing-Simulator` item